yashdiniz/Project.Mini-2019/README.md

 ## Conclusion

 I am sharing my opinion here, but honestly, Java is a language entering that phase where only maintainers need to know about it(like PHP).
 I agree that learning Java does help educate budding engineers about the basic concepts of Object Oriented Programming, but other than that, I would recommend the newer generation of developers to take to newer and more abstract languages.
 DevSecOps is a huge ecosystem, and I do not wish to bias minds with a list of languages that must be learnt.
-In the end, _engineering is about solving problems your way_, and benefitting the masses, including the engineering community.
+In the end, _engineering is about solving problems your way_, and helping the masses, including the engineering community.
 How you implement a solution, which frameworks/platforms you choose, do not matter unless it may lead to problems in the future.

 This project has been uploaded to Github, and is not intended to portray any interest towards game development, and it should just be viewed as a project written by an individual interested in learning Computer Science as a whole.
-Thank you for reading this document!
+Thank you for reading through this document!